JPL

 Research Interests

-Beyond my current mission involvement, I am involved in the planning of future robotic exploration of distant worlds, such as Uranus and Enceladus, which is believed to harbor a subsurface ocean.
+Beyond my current mission involvement, I am involved in the formulation of future robotic exploration of distant worlds, such as Uranus and Enceladus, which is believed to harbor a subsurface ocean.
 My expertise lies in the use of gravity measurements to detect subsurface oceans and to probe the internal and atmospheric dynamics of gaseous planets.
 This involves analyzing how gravitational fields can reveal hidden features, such as liquid layers beneath icy surfaces or the intricate structure of planetary atmospheres (e.g. Jupiter's Great Red Spot).

 My expertise combines gravity science with planetary interior and atmospheric dynamics, enhanced by hands-on experience in conducting science operations and interpreting gravity data.